TinyCB/Chaturbate-affiliate-api-script/readme.md

 - Use the “Change Admin Password” fields at the bottom of the admin page.
 - After saving, your new password is instantly active.

+Absolutely!
+Here's an updated **"What You Can Configure"** section for your README, covering everything visible on your admin page, in clear language:

+---

 ### **What You Can Configure**

-- Site name, primary color, and logo
+- Site name, affiliate ID, and main logo
-- SEO/meta for home and gender pages
+- Primary color and footer text
-- Nav bar links for "Login" and "Broadcast Yourself"
+- Nav bar login & broadcast links
+- Google Analytics code
+- Privacy policy/contact email
+- Google & Bing site verification tags
+- “Cams Per Page” grid limit
-- Affiliate ID, whitelabel domain
+- Whitelabel domain for embeds
-- Custom slugs for pretty URLs
+- URL slugs for girls, guys, trans, couples, model profiles
-- All settings are saved immediately to `config.php`.
+- Homepage meta title & description
+- Per-gender page meta title & description
+- Change admin password (for panel access)
+- Instant logo upload (PNG)

+_All edits are live—no need to edit files manually!_

 ---